-What Rapid at-Home COVID-19 Tests Are Available?
+What Rapid At-Home COVID-19 Tests Are Available?

-Rapid at-home tests available over the counter include:
+Some at-home tests that are available include:

 ACON Laboratories Flowflex.
-The FDA issued an emergency use authorization (EUA) for this antigen test in early October 2021.
+The FDA issued an emergency use authorization (EUA) for this antigen test in October 2021.

 Ellume.
 This one costs about $30.
 It uses an app to guide you through the process using a nasal swab, and results are known within 15 minutes.